GNMA Bonds: A Diversification Tool for Uncertain Times

 GNMAs can be an anchor during market events

-Investors seeking relative safety typically consider instruments such as U.S. Treasuries, money market funds, short term bond funds, or cash.
-Unfortunately, cash and money market instruments do not offer the diversification potential of GNMA bonds, and U.S. Treasuries offer less yield relative to GNMAs.
+Investors seeking relative safety typically consider instruments such as U.S. Treasuries, money market funds, short-term bond funds, or cash.
+But cash and money market instruments don't offer the diversification potential of GNMA bonds, and U.S. Treasuries offer less yield relative to GNMAs.

-GNMA bonds have a history of mitigating risk and delivering attractive yield through a variety of market environments, helping investors navigate an uncertain market environment.
+GNMA bonds have a history of mitigating risk and delivering attractive yield through a variety of market environments, helping investors navigate uncertainty.
 Few “low-risk” bond sectors have delivered this protection historically, including short-term bond strategies.

-For example, the S&P 500 has declined in 28 of the 93 quarters since the start of 2000.
-GNMA bonds had positive returns in a large majority of these periods, and frequently outperformed the fund averages for the Short-Term and Ultrashort Morningstar peer groups.
+For example, the S&P 500 Index has declined in 30 of the 97 quarters since the start of 2000.
+GNMA bonds had positive returns in a large majority of these periods, and frequently outperformed the fund averages for Morningstar’s Short-Term and Ultrashort bond peer groups.
 Notably, GNMAs had positive returns in periods of extreme volatility, such as the global financial crisis and Covid.
-By contrast, the average ultrashort and short-term bond fund had negative returns during these crises, as they may include more credit risk than investors realize.
+By contrast, the ultrashort and short-term bond fund peer group averages had negative returns during these crises, as they may have included more credit risk than investors realize.

-One notable exception was in 2022, when aggressive rate hikes by the Federal Reserve created substantial headwinds for most fixed income sectors, including GNMA bonds.
+One notable exception was in 2022, when high inflation created substantial headwinds for most fixed income sectors, including GNMA bonds.

 Exhibit 2.
 When stocks have struggled, GNMA bonds have often been resilient